-Job organizational context:

-The Health Officer GJP is to be used in a Country Office (CO) where the Health Programme is a component of the Country Programme (or UNDAF).
+Job organizational context: The Health Officer GJP is to be used in a Country Office (CO) where the Health Programme is a component of the Country Programme (or UNDAF).

-Purpose for the job:

-The Health Officer reports to the Health/CSD/Nutrition Specialist/Manager or Chief for supervision.
-The Health Officer provides professional technical, operational and administrative assistance throughout the programming process for the Health Programme within the Country Programme, fromdevelopment planning to delivery of results, by preparing, executing, managing, and implementing a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, and evaluating and reporting of results.
+Purpose for the job: The Health Officer reports to the Health/CSD/Nutrition Specialist/Manager or Chief for supervision.
+The Health Officer Officer is responsible for the overall coordination of the primary health care programme for the health section.
+The officer provides professional technical, operational and administrative assistance to the programme for the Health Programme within the Country Programme.
+The officer supports with the development, planning, managing, monitoring, evaluation and reporting for the primary health care programme in coordination with the field office and government counterparts.
+From development planning to delivery of results, by preparing, executing, managing, and implementing a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, and evaluating and reporting of results.

-II.
+III.
 Key function, accountabilities and related duties/tasks